Scooby-Doo and Scrappy-Doo (1979 TV series)

-The original thirty-minute version of Scooby-Doo and Scrappy-Doo constitutes the fourth incarnation of the Saturday morning cartoon Scooby-Doo.
-It premiered on September 22, 1979, and ran for one season on ABC as a half-hour program.
+Scooby-Doo and Scrappy-Doo is an American animated television series, and the fourth incarnation of the Scooby-Doo franchise, produced by Hanna-Barbera Productions for ABC.
+It premiered on September 22, 1979, and ran for one season as a half-hour animated program.
 A total of sixteen episodes were produced.
-It aired internationally on BBC One in the UK from 1981 to 1984.
+It aired internationally on BBC One in the United Kingdom from 1981 to 1984.
 It was the last Hanna-Barbera cartoon series (excluding prime-time specials) to use the studio's laugh track.

 Overview

 By 1979, the staff at Hanna-Barbera realized that the Scooby-Doo formula was getting worn out, which gave them reason to parody it in a 1979 primetime special, Scooby Goes Hollywood, which was produced and finished before the series aired in September 1979.
 In addition, ABC began threatening cancellation for the show, as the show's ratings were declining and Fred Silverman, one of the show's biggest backers at ABC, had left for NBC in 1978.
 ABC was going to choose between two shows: Scooby-Doo or an unnamed pilot from Ruby Spears Enterprises.
 Therefore, for its 1979–1980 season, Scooby-Doo was given a major overhaul, adding the character of Scooby's nephew Scrappy-Doo, voiced by Lennie Weinrib, and changing the name of the show to Scooby-Doo and Scrappy-Doo.

 Although still present in these episodes, the characters of Fred, Daphne, and Velma became less essential to the plot, and it became more of a concentrated effort to try and make them relevant, once the new character's presence shed light on it.